kirbyk/kirbyk.github.io/_posts/2015-09-11-domain-registrars-dns-and-hosting.md

 categories: domain DNS hosting
 cover: /img/telephones.jpg
 ---
-It took me a while to setup the infrastructure that runs my website and email in a way that made me happy.
+It took me a while to set up the infrastructure that runs my website and email in a way that made me happy.
 There are a lot of crappy domain registrars, DNS providers, and web hosts out there.
 I'm finally in a place where I'm pleased with each component in my pipeline, so I thought I'd share my setup with the